 1. Money

-Arguably the most pressing issue to discuss with your parents before leaving for college is money!
-Will you continue/start to receive allowance while you’re away?
-Or are you expected to find a job as soon as possible to support yourself?
-If they took out loans, you should talk to them about that, too.
-Do they expect you to pay them back?
-If so, when?
-There’s a lot to consider with all of this, so make sure you get it all sorted out as soon as possible.
+Arguably the most pressing issue to discuss with your family before leaving for college is money.
+Will you continue to receive an allowance while you're away, or are you expected to find a part-time job to support yourself?
+If your parents took out student loans, you need a clear understanding of the terms.
+Do they expect you to pay them back, and if so, when does that begin?
+Getting your financial plan sorted early gives you peace of mind.

 2. Drinking